-Android is an operating system poses many other softwares, known as apps.
-This operating system and apps make your smart phones & device work.
-The software in a smart phone include the basic operating system, basic application and middle ware.
-Android is established on the Linux kernel, which is an operating system like UNIX, but it is highly effective in securing the data.
+Android is an Operating System poses many other Software, known as Apps.
+This Operating System and apps make your smart phones & device work.
+The software in a smart phone include the basic OS, basic application and middle ware.
+Android is established on the Linux kernel, which is an Operating System like UNIX, but it is highly effective in securing the data.
 While being not really deep inside the technical aspects of Android, we will limit you to some of its basic elements by which you will understand how it works.
 In any Android smart phone that you use, there is a structure called Android architecture.

 - Linux kernel

 - Native libraries